 What do you get when you put them together?
-Homemade Cast Iron Skillet Pizza.
+A yummy homemade cast iron pizza recipe.

-We also showed you how to make pizza on the grill and Mr. Crumbs’ college favorite buffalo chicken pizza (which you MUST try if you haven’t already. seriously).
+We also learned how to make pizza on the grill and Mr. Crumbs’ college favorite Buffalo Chicken Pizza.

 While my mouth dropped in shock, my taste buds were in awe.